JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ### Depth of Crawl
 Depth of crawl refers to how far into a websites page hiearchy a web-crawler accesses.
 A websites homepage is the top of this hierarchy (level 0), pages linked from the home page are at level 1, pages linked from level 1 pages are level 2 and so forth.
 Limiting the depth of crawl therefore means limiting which level the web-crawler will access.

+### DiffWatch®
+A combined Web Crawling and Web scraping system that automate collection of data from the internet typically from HTML or PDF or CSV files, using proprietary software and methodologies developed by Advanced Analytica.
+The SecuriCrawl® system has been developed with data protection by design and by default with a lawyer-in-the-loop®.

 ### Hypertext Markup Language
 The standard markup language for defining the structure of web pages.
 HTML elements are used to tell the browser how to display the contents of a web page.